 We are pleased to announce that Pearl Callaghan was reappointed for her second term as a member of the Yukon Land Use Planning Council, effective August 28th, 2016.
 Scott Kent, Minister of EMR, confirmed the reappointment on June 10th.
 Pearl was nominated by the Council of Yukon First Nations in 2013, and has been an asset to the Council ever since.

-We are all at once delighted and disheartened to announce that Gerald Isaac is retiring!!!
-His last day is May 31, 2016.
+We are all at once delighted and disheartened to announce that Gerald Isaac has retired!!!
+His last day was May 31st, 2016.
 Gerald has been a tremendous employee, a man of many accomplishments and just one of the nicest people you will ever meet.
 He is a natural diplomat and has been a great ambassador for the Council.
 His knowledge of the Yukon and its people is unsurpassed.

 Yukoner's have been talking a lot about regional land use planning lately.
 Great!
 Regional land use planning in the Yukon is our mandate, so we like the interest.
 Here are some recent achievements and activities of the Council and staff: